HomeAll ArticlesFitness and HealthInked Up: Debunking Myths and Unveiling Truths Before You Get That Tattoo

 The Art of Permanence: How Do Tattoos Stay Put?

 Ever wondered why that tiny butterfly on your friend’s ankle doesn’t just scrub off in the shower?
 Or why your cousin’s full-sleeve dragon doesn’t fade away like a childhood memory?
-Well, it’s all in the science of skin and ink.
+Essentially, the underlying mechanics of skin and ink come into play here.
 When you get a tattoo, the needle punctures your outer skin and deposits ink into the dermis – the second layer of skin.
 The cells of the dermis are more stable than those of the outer skin, ensuring that the tattoo remains pretty much permanent.
 And while the outer skin cells keep renewing and shedding, the tattoo beneath stays put, peeking out and saying, “Remember that beach trip in 2010?”
 And for those thinking it’s just a rebellious phase – think again.
-It’s pure, unadulterated science.
+This is nothing but raw, unfiltered scientific reality.

 Ink-ling Concerns: Can Tattoo Ink Cause Cancer?